par.txt defines a top-level partitioning of a database into directories. Each row of

 For partitioned databases, q caches the count for a table, and this count cannot be updated from within a

-reval expression or from a slave thread.
+reval expression or from a secondary thread.

 noupdate errors on queries on partitioned tables, put

 - the data should be partitioned correctly across the partitions – i.e. data for a particular date should reside in the partition for that date.

 - the secondary/directory partitioning is for both read and write.